OktaIT/opp-ldap/README.md

 During development, the connector was hosted on Tomcat and used Maven to build the war.
 So those two packages will need to be installed,

 ####Install Java (required to install Tomcat)
-Tomcat only needs the JRE, but Maven needs the JDK to compile the connector in subsequent steps.
-Therefore, download the JDK, which includes the JRE.
 1. Install
 	- sudo yum install java-1.7.0-openjdk-devel
 2. Set the JAVA_HOME environment variable (required for Apache Maven)